The ProLite replaced the Therm-a-Rest ProLite 3.

 A great sleeping pad.
 Does not self-inflate very well but easy to blow into and fill with air.
 Very comfortable on almost any surface.
 Mostly used for backpacking and camping.
 Packs pretty small if rolled properly.

 I have had good longevity out of this product.
-I have had it for 4 or 5 years now and it has always bring it with me on camping trips.
+I have had it for four or five years now and it has always bring it with me on camping trips.

 - Difficult to deflate